learn-swift-winnipeg/AnimateItAll/README.md

 ## Action-Based Animations

+### WINNIPEG Label
 - Tap on *WINNIPEG* to make it animate it's text colour change between white and black.
-Animating colour changes requires diving into Core Animation unless you use the UIView.transition() API.
-Using the UIView.animate() API will not animate the colour change.
+- This demonstrates using the UIView.transition method to do what otherwise requires diving into Core Animation.
+Using the UIView.animate method will not animate the colour change.

+### Image #1
 - Tap on the image of Winnipeg's Canadian Museum for Human Rights.
   - This uses the standard UIView.animate API.
   - The background dims and the image moves to the centre of the screen and becomes full width.
   - Tap when expanded and it moves back.

+### Image #2
+#### Option #1
-- Tap on the image of Winnipeg's [SkipTheDishes](www.skipthedishes.com) (Option #1)
+- Tap on the image of Winnipeg's [SkipTheDishes](www.skipthedishes.com)
   - Uses the newer UIViewPropertyAnimator API.
   - The background dims, the image moves to the centre of the screen, its aspect ratio changes from square to 3:2, and becomes full width.
   - Tap when expanded and it moves back.
+#### Option #2
-- Long-press on the SkipTheDishes image (Option #2)
+- Long-press on the SkipTheDishes image
   - Uses the newer UIViewPropertyAnimator API.
   - The thumbnail slowly grows to 1.1x it's normal size, kind of like how iOS mimics 3D touching on a non-3D Touch device.
   - Once it reaches 1.1x its size, it performs the same animation as Option #1 did, popping open.